 Check out Dee Snider’s “So What” and the opening 30 seconds for that acoustic bass guitar presence and purity in its mix.
 It sounded almost perfect with the RAD-0 tuning.

 Ironically, we always talk about how good planar headphones have such excellent distortion-free bass responses and speak a little less on the treble tuning.
 Usually, because there is something a little off in the harmonic balance with some peakiness or companies pull it back to get a smoother sound.

-The RAD-0, however, is having none of that with perhaps one of the most impressive planar treble tunings I have heard to date.
-There is no obvious peaking save perhaps some gentle lower-treble and upper treble nudges for headroom and percussion timbral snap but it does have energy and articulation.
+The RAD-0, however, has none of that with perhaps one of the most impressive planar treble tunings I have heard to date.
+There is no obvious peaking save perhaps some gentle lower-treble and upper-treble nudges for headroom and percussion timbral snap but it does have energy and articulation.

 The RAD-0’s rating is fairly efficient for a full-sized planar at 29Ω and 98dB SPL.
 Compared to the likes of the 200Ω LCD-4 it will get louder faster and is the easier of the two to drive.